Unity-Technologies/ml-agents/docs/Agents.md

 * **Discrete** — an index into a state table (typically only useful for the simplest of environments).
 * **Camera** — one or more camera images.

-When you use the **Continuous** or **Discrete** state space for an agent, implement the [CollectState()](link) method to create the feature vector or state index.
+When you use the **Continuous** or **Discrete** state space for an agent, implement the `Agent.CollectState()` method to create the feature vector or state index.
 When you use camera observations, you only need to identify which Unity Camera objects will provide images and the base Agent class handles the rest.
 You do not need to implement the `CollectState()` method.

 ### Continuous State Space: Feature Vectors